 According to Sampo Parkkinen, CEO of Revieve, the pandemic has changed how technology is perceived.

-In 2020, Revieve launched a number of new technology partnerships, including one with No7, which is using Revieve’s Digital Beauty Advisor tool to deliver a more personalized skincare shopping experience.
+In 2020, Revieve launched several new technology partnerships, including one with No7, which uses Revieve’s Digital Beauty Advisor tool to deliver a more personalized skincare shopping experience.

-Parkkinen adds, “Leveraging Revieve’s AI skin diagnostic capabilities, the Live Video Selfie Analysis solution enables the accurate analysis of skin, health and beauty-related factors directly from a live video feed, as well as the presentation of individualized findings directly on alive video feed.”
+Parkkinen adds, “Leveraging Revieve’s AI skin diagnostic capabilities, and the Live Video Selfie Analysis solution enables the accurate analysis of skin, health, and beauty-related factors directly from a live video feed, as well as the presentation of individualized findings directly on a live video feed.”

-Together, these solutions enable Revieve’s brand and retailer partners to drive engagement and provide a superior interactive customer experience across a number of digital touchpoints, including mobile apps, social platforms, e-commerce and in-store digital.
+Together, these solutions enable Revieve’s brand and retailer partners to drive engagement and provide a superior interactive customer experience across several digital touchpoints, including mobile apps, social platforms, e-commerce, and in-store digital.

 Embrace the Change

-This year, we are likely to continue seeing partnerships and acquisitions of digitally-driven solution providers by industry giants such as Coty, L’Oréal, CVS and Procter & Gamble.
+This year, we will continue seeing partnerships and acquisitions of digitally-driven solution providers by industry giants such as Coty, L’Oréal, CVS, and Procter & Gamble.

-Meanwhile, getting ahead of consumer trends and changing market demands, as well as leveraging digital channels and technologies, are key to maintaining a competitive advantage.
+Meanwhile, getting ahead of consumer trends and changing market demands, and leveraging digital channels and technologies are crucial to maintaining a competitive advantage.
 “The beauty industry is becoming increasingly complex,” said Coty CEO Camillo Pane at the WWD Beauty Summit in 2020.
 “Our instinct is to dislike complexity.
 But we either embrace it, or we’re not going to be around.”

-More beauty brands and retailers will leverage advanced technologies for the curation of consumer product recommendations to proactively offer novel products and explore new ways to meet customer needs.
+More beauty brands and retailers will leverage advanced technologies to curate consumer product recommendations to proactively offer novel products and explore new ways to meet customer needs.